acrilex1/devops-coding-challenge/README.md

 # Coveo DevOps Challenge

-## The Challenge
+## The challenge

-Your challenge, should you choose to accept it, is to develop an AWS S3 storage analysis tool.
-To test your tool, you will have to create a free [Amazon](http://aws.amazon.com/en/free/) account (if you don't already have one).
+One of your colleagues has started a project to analyze the files from an S3 bucket, output some information about them, and calculate the cost of the storage.
+The project is not finished and he had to leave for personal reasons.
+Your manager is asking you to finish the project and make it production-ready.

 ## Specifications

 The tool is a shell command line utility that returns information over all [S3](https://aws.amazon.com/documentation/s3/) buckets in an Amazon account.

-- Your tool must work on Linux, OSX and Windows.
+- The tool must work on Linux, OSX and Windows.
 - It must be easy to install and use.
-- Ideally, your tool won't require installation of any other tools / libraries / frameworks to work.
+- Ideally, the tool won't require installation of any other tools / libraries / frameworks to work.
 - Time is money, we cannot afford running a tool that takes hours to complete, your solution should return results within seconds (or minutes if you are willing to test our patience :-).

-## Time allowed

-People who have successfully passed the challenge and are now happy members of the Coveo team usually took from 4 to 10 hours to complete it.

-Remember the KISS principle...

 ### The tool must return the following information